Industrial Development Corporation (IDC) Bursary South Africa 2024

 - You must reside in South Africa

-- You must be under 25 years of age
+- You must NOT be older than 25 years old

-- You must have completed Matric OR must currently be in Matric
+- You must be currently be in Matric or have completed Matric

-- You must be studying or intend on studying full time within one of the aforementioned fields of study, in 2022
+- You must be studying or intend on studying full time towards a first undergraduate qualification, in one of the fields listed above (the bursary will NOT fund second qualifications)

-- You must be studying or intend on studying at a recognised public University, University of Technology or TVET College in South Africa (studies at private institutes are not covered)
+- You must be studying or intend on studying at a recognised public University, University of Technology or TVET College in South Africa (the bursary will NOT fund studies at private colleges)

-- Preference will be given to students residing in rural communities areas
+- Preference will be given to students living with a disability

 HOW TO APPLY FOR THE IDC BURSARY

-Applications must be done online at: IDC Bursary Application 2022
+Applications must be submitted online at: IDC Bursary Application 2024

-You will be required to register before you can login and apply.
+Applicants will be required to register an account before they can login and apply (scroll down to the bottom of the page).

 - ID document (certified copy)

-- Grade 11 final results AND Matric June results, if currently in Matric (certified copy)
+- Grade 11 final results and Matric June results, if currently in Matric (certified copies)

 - Matric certificate, if completed Matric (certified copy)